agranya99/Learning-Management-System/README.md

 Input required: `faculty` under which the student wishes to register
 * provides facility to `unsubscribe` from the course if the student is already subscribed

+## no-gui

+**'nogui': true** needs to be passed within the JSON body to get proper response while accessing endpoints.
+**auth_token** will be received as a response to the `/login` call.
+It needs to be passed as part of the JSON while accessing other endpoints.

+- `/login`:  Starts a new session for the user and returns `auth_token`.
+	Required: `username`, `password`

+- `/addUser`: Accessible only by admin (designation = 2).
+Creates a new user.
+Required:  `auth_token`, `username`,  `name`, `password`, `designation` The `auth_token` is used to determine the designation of active user.
+Returns relevant error messages if validation fails or duplicate username scenario.

+- `/delUser`: Accessible only by admin (designation = 2).
+Deletes an existing user.
+Required:  `auth_token`, `username`
+The `auth_token` is used to determine the designation of active user.
+Returns relevant error messages if validation fails or username doesn't exist.

+- `/course`:  Returns details (code, description, start date, duration in months, status, registrations under each faculty) for the requested course.
+Required: `auth_token`, `courseCode`.
+Returns relevant error messages if validation fails or course doesn't exist.

+- `/add`:  Accessible only by faculty (designation = 1) and admin (designation = 2).
+Adds a course to the database.
+Required: `auth_token`,  `courseCode`,  `courseDesc`,  `courseStartDate`, `courseDuration`.
+If course code already exists, the faculty is added to the registered instructors list for the course and relevant message is returned.
+Returns relevant error messages if validation fails.

+- `/participate`:  Accessible by faculty (designation = 1).
+Adds faculty to the registered instructors list for the course
+Required: `auth_token`,  `courseCode`
+Returns relevant error messages if validation fails or course doesn't exist.

+- `/delete`: Accessible only by registered faculty for the course.
+If this is the only registered faculty - the course record is deleted along with all registrations.
+Otherwise, faculty is removed from the list of registered faculties along with all registrations under the faculty.
+Required: `auth_token`,  `courseCode`
+Returns relevant error messages if validation fails or course doesn't exist.

+- `/subscribe`: Accessible only by student (designation = 0).
+Subscribes a student to a course.
+Required:  `auth_token`, `courseCode`
+Returns relevant error messages if validation fails or the course start date has passed.

+- `/unsubscibe`: Accessible only by student (designation = 0).
+Unsubscribes a student from a course.
+Required:  `auth_token`, `courseCode`
+Returns relevant error messages if validation fails or the course start date has passed.

+- `/logout`: Ends the session.
+Required: `auth_token`

+- `/`: Returns a list of all possible API endpoints.